Mart277h/st8_ACM_assign1/README.md

-# Studygroup 8 - Assignment 1
+# Study Group 8 - Assignment 1

-## Advanced Cognitive Modelling Spring 2024 Assignment 1
+## Advanced Cognitive Modelling Spring 2024
-This repository contains all code and data related to assignment 1 in Advanced Cognitive Modelling.
-All code can be found in Assignment1_Martine.Rmd, in which all code from all members are gathered in one markdown.
+This repository contains all code and data related to the assignment 1 of the ACM port folio exam.

+### Usage
+All code used can be found in Assignment1_Martine.Rmd.

 ## Authors
-- Marc Barcelos
-- Alina Kereszt
+- Alina Kereszt (202005328)
+- Marc Barcelos (202302260)
-- Martine Lind Jensen
+- Martine Lind Jensen (201906161)